National Mapping Staff Surveyor

 Also in 1931, it was Jule Knight’s calculations that positioned the floor plate and roof slit to ensure that the sun would shine on the stone of remembrance as required.
 These calculations are still held in a basement vault at the Shrine.
 Jule Knight joined the Department of the Interior, Canberra in 1939 and served with that department until 1969 (Atchison, 2007; ACT Government, 2012).

 The economic depression of the 1930s impacted adversely on surveying and Charles Goodchild left the partnership with Frank Doolan to work on government surveys in Malaya (where he died in 1941).
-Frank Doolan was forced to diversify to other fields and eventually closed his survey practise.
+Frank Doolan was forced to diversify to other fields and eventually closed his survey practice.

 In 1936, he became valuer for the Shire of Eltham and carried out a complete revaluation of the Shire within six months.
 Frank then undertook several short term appointments, including as an instructor in surveying at the then Melbourne Technical College and then as a senior surveyor with Meudell, Gillespie and Company.
 In 1938, Frank Doolan joined the Department of the Interior in Melbourne as a surveyor; he became chief property officer for Victoria in 1950 and held that position until he retired in 1961.
 Frank Doolan became an associate member of the Commonwealth Institute of Valuers in 1942 and was elected as a fellow in 1952.
 Frank was an active member of the Institution of Surveyors and elected as a fellow in 1954.